-FCA Handbook means the FCA Handbook of Rules and Guidance, as amended updated or replaced from time to time.
+FCA Handbook means the FCA Handbook of Rules and Guidance, including COLL as amended updated or replaced from time to time.

-FCA Rules means the rules contained in COLL but, for the avoidance of doubt, not including guidance or evidential requirements contained in the COLL sourcebook.
+FCA Rules means the rules contained in COLL but, for the avoidance of doubt, not including guidance or evidential requirements contained in COLL.